Defining Your Leadership Traits and Theories

 Transformational leadership is currently the most popular perspective in leadership theory.
 It’s about being a role model and making a real change (Shriberg, Kumari, & Shriberg, 2005).
 Transformational Leadership is defined as a leadership approach that causes a change in individuals and social systems (Northouse, 2016).

 Considered the “intellectual” form of leadership, transformational leaders create positive change in their followers and ultimately develop their followers into leaders (Northouse, 2016).
-Additionally, there is usually a focus on intrinsic motivations and follower-development and is vision or goal-oriented.
+Additionally, there is usually a focus on intrinsic motivations and follower development, and it is vision or goal-oriented.
 This approach is often generalized and can be taught to almost anyone.

 Transformational leadership holds some distinct limitations, though.
 For instance, it’s hard to measure, it often lacks clarity, and it doesn’t actually “transform” people (Northouse, 2016).
 Other critiques include the idea that it can sometimes be abused or is personality-driven.
-On a similar note, the transformational leader often lacks attention to detail regarding operations.
+Similarly, the transformational leader often lacks attention to detail regarding operations.